Digital art of big books, online teacher, person with magnifying glass on scam

 • Watch out for pushy counselors: Many scam universities are incredibly pushy, particularly when it comes to the financial aid packages that they “offer.”
 If overly engaging—almost hostile—financial aid counselors are hounding you, that’s a very bad sign.
 You may be quite worthy of generous financial aid packages, but real financial aid counselors just don’t act that way.

-Start searching for legitimate online degree programs using the CollegeXpress College Search tool now!
+Start searching for legitimate online degree programs and accredited colleges and universities using the CollegeXpress College Search tool!

 Like what you’re reading?